ChainSafe/gossamer/docs/docs/design/availability-recovery.md

 - availability_lru -  /// An LRU cache of recently recovered data.
 So we can avoid expensive data recoveries
 - runtime_info: RuntimeInfo, /// Also do not know why

-### Ongoing recoveries

-handle_recover function: Reads state.ongoing_recoveries to check for ongoing recoveries and update the awaiting vector. run function: Reads state.ongoing_recoveries to select the next completed recovery and process the result.

 ### availability LRU
 Implement availability_lru cache that is storing recently recovered availabilities.
 Add calls to LRU cache within handle recovery so in case if availability is already in cache return from it avoiding full recovery process.
 Put successfully recovered availability to LRU as soon as they correctly recovered

-### main loop
-1. The `futures::select!` macro in the run method is used to concurrently poll multiple futures and handle whichever one completes first
-   In this code, the futures::select! macro is used to handle the following events:

-erasure_task = erasure_task_rx.next(): Handles the next erasure task from the erasure_task_rx receiver.
-signal = ctx.recv().fuse(): Handles the next signal from the overseer. in_req = recv_req: Handles the next incoming request. output = state.ongoing_recoveries.select_next_some(): Handles the next completed recovery task.
-The select_next_some method polls the next completed future from this collection and returns it.
-The result is then processed to handle the completed recovery task, update the cache, and handle any errors that may have occurred.

-**FLOW**
-Runs loop and waits for next concurrent processes:
-- erasure_task_rx.
-Creates erasure_task channel.
-- signal = ctx.recv().fuse() Awaits signals from Overseer `AvailabilityRecoveryMessage::RecoverAvailableData`
-    - handle_recover()
-- in_req = recv_req => Awaits signals from `req_receiver` that is the network interface.
-- output = state.ongoing_recoveries.select_next_some()

-/// Queries the full `AvailableData` from av-store.
-`query_full_data`.
-Sends message to availability store to fetch fulldata.
-(Probably in case we keep full or achive node?)

 ### handle_recover